actualbudget/actual/docs/reports-filters/index.md

 ## Reports

 The reports dashboard gives you a graphical representation of your net worth and cash flow on a monthly, yearly, and daily basis.
-We plan to add more features to the reports page as time goes on, so be sure to check in with each update to see what is new.
+There is also the option to create your own custom reports using Actual's powerful report engine to view your data in the ways that are most useful to you.

 ## Filters

 Filtering gives you the ability to pull transactions based on a variety of criteria that you set.
 These can be one-off queries or you can save these filters for future use.
-You are also able to download the transactions as a CSV file to import into other analysis software.
+These filters can also be used to fine tune the data used in reports.